 Your life wasn’t as interrupted because of your age.
 But do you feel that your father was interrupted, career-wise?

 Well, I believe that he was able to do sketching and different kinds of painting in camp.
 And how he did that was when we first went into the camps, all our property that we carried with us in the camp was wrapped in those raw canvas.
 So my father, once we went into the barracks, he went around the area and said to the neighbors, “If you’re going to throw away that raw canvas would you please give it to me?”
 So he even used the raw canvas for as a source for his painting.
 My mother and he had both graduated college, and my mother taught first grade and my father taught high school art.
 They were certified by the state of Arkansas so that they could be considered teachers in the school system in the camp.
 And my father continued to do what he was able to do, which was be an art teacher and be able to do the painting and sketching that he wanted to do during the free time.
 So I believe it was close to how he actually would be living as an artist if he was outside the camp.

 No, my mother didn’t want to do any art.
 She enjoyed working with children and that’s why she became a first grade teacher in the camps.
 She didn’t have any talent nor even try to do anything with art.
 She just met my father in Hanford when she was in high school, and my father and she and his parents lived nearby so that’s how they got to know each other.

 So your parents were Nisei?

-My mother was born in Hanford but my father was born in Wakayama and then he came to the United States after both his parents came to the United States and were living in Venice, California.
-So he not an American citizen until it was permitted later on.
+My mother was born in Hanford but my father was born in Wakayama.
+Then he came to the United States after both of his parents came to the United States and were living in Venice, California.
+So he was not an American citizen until it was permitted later on.

 Do you speak Japanese?